With up to 21 measurements per Where-To-Live Report,

 And since moving is a whole lot easier at certain times in our lives, for instance when we go to college, change jobs, or retire, that means we have only a few natural moments for moving between now and when our town becomes hotter than today’s heat wave.
 Most of us can’t just pull up stakes next year, but it makes sense to plan for when we can.
 We tend to stick around where we choose to go to school, where we made a good career move, or where retirement seemed attractive.
 So it pays to start factoring future temperatures into those decisions early.
 That way we just might make ‘keeper’ decisions.

-[Note: our Where-To-Live reports can give you crucial facts, including about heating and cooling, for thousands of US hometowns.]
+[Note: our free Where-To-Live reports can give you crucial facts, including about heating and cooling, for thousands of US hometowns.]

 The polar bears may be losing habitat.